scikit-hep/uproot5/docs-sphinx/basic.rst

 Reading a TBranch as an array
 -----------------------------

 A TBranch may be turned into an array with the :py:meth:`~uproot4.behavior.TBranch.TBranch.array` method.
-The array is not read from disk until this method (or equivalent) is called.
+The array is not read from disk until this method is called (or other array-fetching methods described below).

 .. code-block:: python